Even if you didn’t have an online presence before 2020, I’m willing to bet that you have one now.

 At the end of the day, the best thing you can do for your personal brand is to manage your online appearances.
 That means having a website and a social media presence, posting content to it, and keeping tabs on your analytics to see what sticks (and what doesn’t).

 If you’re not seeing the growth you want in your online platforms, then collaborate.
-And don’t wait for these things to come to– make the effort to branch out and explore your online possibilities that can grow your personal brand.
+And don’t wait for these things to come to you– make the effort to branch out and explore your online possibilities that can grow your personal brand.